16:9 background image featuring the Virgin Mary holding a white lily in the style of Gustav Klimt

 His tongue speaks justice

 Beatus vir qui suffert tentationem, Quoniqm cumprobatus fuerit accipiet coronam vitae.
-Blessed is the man who perseveres under trial, for when he has stood he will receive the crown of life that God has promised to those who love him."The Epistle of James" 1-12Than
+Blessed is the man who perseveres under trial, for when he has stood he will receive the crown of life that God has promised to those who love him.James 1:12Than

 Kyrie, ignis divine, eleison